Guy Montgomery's Guy Mont-Spelling Bee

-Guy Montgomery's Guy Mont-Spelling Bee is a New Zealand television comedy panel show on Three presented by Guy Montgomery and co-hosted by Sanjay Patel.
-The show is loosely based on a spelling bee: each episode, four comedians participate in a series of word games.
-The winner of each episode competes again the following week, and the loser of each episode must wear a dunce cap in the Dunce's Corner.
+Guy Montgomery's Guy Mont-Spelling Bee is a New Zealand television comedy panel show on Three, created and presented by Guy Montgomery and co-hosted by Sanjay Patel.
+The show is loosely based on a spelling bee: each episode, four comedians participate in a series of rounds, where the goal is almost always to spell words or names in rounds that are "designed to be infuriating to take part in and entertaining to watch".
+The winner of each episode competes again the following week, and the loser of each episode (the one who got last place) must wear a dunce cap in the Dunce's Corner.